jordiferm/hyperspace-navigator-lib-cpp/README.md

 ## Space representation
 We assume that the N-Dimensional space can be flat represented, like:
-  * Assumed array layout in memory: https://eli.thegreenplace.net/2015/memory-layout-of-multi-dimensional-arrays
+  * Assumed array layout in memory in *column-major* like explained here: https://eli.thegreenplace.net/2015/memory-layout-of-multi-dimensional-arrays

 # Contributing and License